Zweih/qp/README.md

 - `reason` - installation reason (explicit/dependency)
 - `size` - package size on disk
 - `version` - installed package version
+- `pkgtype` - package type (standard, split, debug, source, unknown*)
+    - ***note**: older packages may show "unknown" pkgtype if built before pacman introduced XDATA
+- `arch` - architecture the package was built for (e.g., x86_64, aarch64, any)
+- `license` - package software license
+- `pkgbase` - name of the base package used to group split packages; for non-split packages, it is the same as the package name.
+- `description` - package description
+- `url` - the URL of the official site of the software being packaged
+- `conflicts` - list of packages that conflict, or cause problems, with the package
+- `replaces` - list of packages that are replaced by the package
 - `depends` - list of dependencies (output can be long)
 - `required-by` - list of packages required by the package and are dependent (output can be long)
 - `provides` - list of alternative package names or shared libraries provided by package (output can be long)
-- `conflicts` - list of packages that conflict, or cause problems, with the package
-- `replaces` - list of packages that are replaced by the package
-- `arch` - architecture the package was built for (e.g., x86_64, aarch64, any)
-- `license` - package software license
-- `url` - the URL of the official site of the software being packaged
-- `description` - package description
-- `pkgbase` - name of the base package used to group split packages; for non-split packages, it is the same as the package name.

 ### JSON output
 the `--json` flag outputs the package data as structured JSON instead of a table. this can be useful for scripts or automation.